 Prior to pursuing a Ph.D., I earned a master's degree in Mind, Brain, and Education from Harvard Graduate School of Education, a master's in Teaching from UC Santa Cruz, and a bachelor’s degree in history from New York University.
 Before I did brain research, I taught history at Berkeley High School, interned at Saturday Night Live, and was on the United States National Team for synchronized swimming.

-Outside of work I am a mom to two small children so I spend a lot of time playing with toys, visiting playgrounds, and reading children’s books.
+Outside of work I am a mom to two small children so I spend a lot of time visiting playgrounds and reading children’s books.
 When I am not momming, I like to cook, read fiction, explore the city, and hike.